 For myself as an NLP trainer and coach, clients find me in 3 ways: referral, Google, and social entrepreneurship.
-I wrote an eBook on this very topic, which comes with a free instruction video.
-This can be accessed through our website simply by signing up for it on the Social entrepreneurship page found here.
+I wrote an eBook on this very topic, which you can find inside our store.

 A very easy way to get visibility and people to engage with you is to approach the owner of a small coffee place.
 Ask if they can hang a sign that there will be a coach on site one day of the week at a certain time.
 This is a way to advertise yourself through the coffee house advertising you, and for them to drum up some extra business for themselves too.
 You could make a sign that simply says “Ask a coach a question!”
 One student also used a helium balloon to attract attention.